-The Joyce-Walton Recreation Center (which opened in February 2014) is a 33,000-square-foot addition to McLane Center which includes a 140-meter, raised indoor track; an all-purpose court suitable for basketball, volleyball, badminton, soccer and other open space games; and two locker rooms.
+The Joyce and Walton Family Center for Health and Wellness is a 33,000-square-foot addition to McLane Center which includes a 140-meter, raised indoor track; an all-purpose court suitable for basketball, volleyball, badminton, soccer and other open space games; and two locker rooms.
 It also features a multi-purpose room, three spinning bikes, stair steppers and rowing machines on the upper level.